Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: RESULTS

 where $R_{\rm g}$ is the gravitational radius.
 We estimate the H$\beta$ BLR sizes using the well-established size-luminosity relation (see Appendix~\ref{sec_spec}).
 As shown in Fig.~\ref{fig_SepVsR_BLR}, the orbital separations are overall smaller than the BLR sizes.

-On the other hand, asymmetric emission lines can also be produced from the BLR of a normal AGN with complicated geometry and dynamics.
+On the other hand, we note that asymmetric emission lines can also be produced from the BLR of a normal AGN with complicated geometry and dynamics, such as inflows and/or outflows (e.g., \citealt{Denney2009,Grier2013,Fausnaugh2018,DeRosa2018,Bao2022,U2022,Lu2022,Chen2023}), spiral arms (e.g., \citealt{Gilbert1999,Storchi-Bergmann2003,Storchi-Bergmann2017,Wang2022, Du2023}), and partial dust obscuration (e.g., \citealt{Gaskell2018,Panda2022}).
 In this sense, only using one-epoch line asymmetry, we cannot distinguish binary black hole systems from single black holes.
-However, a long-term spectroscopic monitoring of those periodic candidates can yield time variations of the line asymmetry, shedding more light on testifying binary black hole systems.
+However, long-term spectroscopic monitoring of those periodic candidates can yield time variations of the line asymmetry, shedding more light on testifying binary black hole systems.